.customer sign in.

 • When practicing do not use any effects, that includes distortion.
 This will help keep you focused and allow you to really hear what you are doing.

 • Fingering is everything.
-If you canít seem to play a part no matter how hard you work at, nine times out of ten the problem is the left-hand fingering.
+If you canÌt seem to play a part no matter how hard you work at, nine times out of ten the problem is the left-hand fingering.

 Playing

 Guitarists spend an incredible amount of time noodling; I know this first hand.
 We start playing one thing and then move to the next and then back to the first thing.
 Most of the hours spent with the guitar are spent "playing around".
 The "Playing groove" is the easiest groove to find of the three.
-This is where you discover new licks, write songs, compose solos, figure out other players solo's by ear etc. Adding some structure to this endless wandering can help produce more results.
+This is where you discover new licks, write songs, compose solos, figure out other players solo's by ear etc.

 Tips: